open/close all folders

 - Tiger & Bunny has a few: "GO NEXT!!" and "My Song" for Karina/Blue Rose, "POWER OF JUSTICE" for Barnaby, and "Hamidashimono Sanka" for Kotetsu/Wild Tiger.
 "Seigi no Koe ga Kikoerukai" is a a duet with with Kotetsu and Barnaby while "Natsu no Koi wa, Otsukare Summer" features all three of these characters.

-- Kagerou Days is based on an entire series of these.
+- Mekakucity Actors, being the anime extension of Kagerou Project (a Vocaloid project) has a ton of these.
 Every character gets at least one (Takane and Mary get two, Momo and Hibiya get a joint-second), plus several other 'plot-based' songs.
+There are 23 songs in total, with one actually topping the 2013 Yearly Vocaloid Rankings.

 - Mega Ran's album "Black Materia" is a collection of raps about Final Fantasy VII, of which most are done from Cloud's perspective.
 "Cloud Strife" in particular is Mega Ran, in character as Cloud, rapping about Cloud's life story.